UmairAbideen/Laravel-10-Email-Functionality/README.md

 ```

-# Concept
+## 💡Concept
 This project covers the first approach to send emails in Laravel:

-Mail::send() — Quick, functional way to send emails using a view.
+- Mail::send() — Quick, functional way to send emails using a view.
-Mailable Class — Structured, reusable class for complex emails and attachments.
+- Mailable Class — Structured, reusable class for complex emails and attachments.